A group of individuals are pictured around a large conference table for a meeting. The setting is a modern office.

 3. A point person or moderator.

-It’s helpful to assign a specific person to act as the moderator for the meeting, ensuring the group sticks to the agenda and works toward the objective.
+It's helpful to assign a specific person to act as the moderator for the meeting, ensuring the group sticks to the agenda and works toward the objective.
 The person who planned the meeting does not necessarily have to be the moderator.
-But, especially for video or hybrid meetings, it’s helpful to have one person in the room making sure everyone is heard and keeping track of time.
+However, and especially for video or hybrid meetings, it's helpful to have one person in the room who makes sure everyone is heard and keeps track of time.

 4. A device policy.

 Alternatively, some devices can help push the meeting forward.
-If you are meeting with a team of creatives, it can be helpful to bring slides or mock-ups to give the group something to work with.
-If you do have devices in play, make sure you let everyone know which software, documents, or video tools they should have pre-loaded before the meeting so they can participate effectively.
+If you are meeting with a team of creatives, bringing slides or mock-ups to give the group something to work with can be helpful.
+If you have devices in play, let everyone know which software, documents, or video tools they should have preloaded before the meeting so they can participate effectively.

 5. Actionable next steps.

-“In our organization, every leadership meeting ends with a review of a W.W.W. list captured during the discussion.
-It stands for ‘What needs to be done,’ ‘Who is accountable for doing it’ and ‘When it will be done by.’
-This simple tactic has transformed our meetings into meaningful vehicles for solving issues and implementing change,” Tom Conlon, Co-founder of North Street creative agency, told Forbes.
+"In our organization, every leadership meeting ends with a review of a W.W.W. list captured during the discussion.
+It stands for 'What needs to be done,' 'Who is accountable for doing it' and 'When it will be done by.'
+This simple tactic has transformed our meetings into meaningful vehicles for solving issues and implementing change," Tom Conlon, Co-Founder and CEO of North Street, a creative agency, told Forbes.

-Many organizations send around meeting notes to make sure everyone is aligned on these next steps and so those who weren’t in attendance are still informed.
+Many organizations send meeting notes to ensure everyone is aligned on the next steps and so those who weren't in attendance are still informed.
 If you work in a hybrid office, this can be a helpful way to keep everyone on the same page.

-Ultimately, meetings should be used to reach a quorum and push decision making forward.
-When there’s a discussion that needs to take place and can be held more productively live, use a meeting agenda, moderator, and focused outcome to make sure your meeting serves its purpose.
+Ultimately, meetings should be used to reach a quorum and push decision-making forward.
+When a discussion needs to take place and can be held more productively live, use a meeting agenda, moderator, and focused outcome to ensure your meeting serves its purpose.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.